Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 })
 ```

-This is the recommended approach in this case as otherwise as more alternations would be added the grammar rule
+This is the recommended approach in this case as more and more alternations are added the grammar rule
 will become too difficult to understand and maintain due to verbosity.

 However sometimes refactoring out rules is too much, this is where **in-lined** rules arrive to the rescue.